gaehlerm/SoftwareEngineering/README.md

 // Add the temporal graph from Evans?

+## Exercises

+// get some convoluted pieces of code and let the reader refactor them.
+How should he be guided by copilot?
+I really don't know.

 # 11. Understandable code

 “Any fool can write code that a computer can understand.
 A good programmer writes code a human can understand.” – Martin Fowler